Real Estate Agent - How to enter the job

 - have a driver's licence and their own car.

-- Real Estate Agents Authority website - list of required qualifications for real estate agents
+- Real Estate Agents Authority website - list of required and comparable qualifications for real estate agents

 - The Skills Organisation - find training options

 Useful school subjects include English, maths, and economics.